 Q. A good friend got tardive dyskinesia (TD) from taking the combination of Prozac and Abilify.
 This led to abnormal facial expressions and uncontrollable tongue movements.
 This person was always tired and showed no emotion.
-Even after stopping the Abilify and reducing the dose of Prozac the symptoms persisted.
+Even after stopping the Abilify and reducing the dose of Prozac, the symptoms persisted.

 The makers of Abilify continue to advertise this drug on television.
 Why is there no outrage?
 I have read that older people are especially vulnerable to side effects and may never recover.
 Please investigate and report on Abilify!

-Initially it was believed that newer generation antipsychotic drugs like Abilify (called atypical antipsychotics) were unlikely to cause tardive dyskinesia (TD) compared to older drugs like chlorpromazine (Thorazine), fluphenazine (Prolixin), haloperidol (Haldol) or thioridazine (Mellaril).
+Initially, psychiatrists believed that newer generation antipsychotic drugs like Abilify (called atypical antipsychotics) were unlikely to cause tardive dyskinesia (TD) compared to older drugs like chlorpromazine (Thorazine), fluphenazine (Prolixin), haloperidol (Haldol) or thioridazine (Mellaril).
 While this terrible (and potentially irreversible side effect) is seemingly less common with the newer drugs, it is not unheard of.

 TARDIVE DYSKINESIA [TD]